aerogear/graphback/packages/graphql-cli-graphback-plugin/README.md

 GraphQL can be hard and intimidating initially.
-Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating backend layer using your data model.
+Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating a Node.js server using your data model.

 ## Commands